erdos-ml/yolo-v3-object-detector/README.md

    **ii.** Download from Google Images an image of one of the classes (e.g., an
       image of an airplane or a sandwich) and save it in the same directory as the script.
-(Make sure the image is in .jpg format).
+Make sure the image is in .jpg format.
+Also make sure that the image is in a size close to the 416x416 size expected by the model.
+      Anything between 400 and 700 should work just fine.

      **iii.** Look for the **photo_filename** variable in the yolo_predict.py script and change its value to a string with the name of the image you